Template Numerical Library version\ main:481315e2

 1template< typename Device >

-The differences are on the line 5 where we fetch the view by means of method getView and on the line 7 where we work with the view and not with the array a.
-The view has very similar interface (see TNL::Containers::ArrayView) as the array (TNL::Containers::Array) and so mostly there is no difference in using array and its view for the programmer.
-In TNL, each data structure which can be accessed from GPU kernels (it means that it has methods defined as __cuda_callable__) provides also a method getView for getting appropriate view of the object.
+The view has very similar interface (see TNL::Containers::ArrayView) as the array (TNL::Containers::Array) and so there is mostly no difference in using array and its view.
+In TNL, each data structure designed for use in GPU kernels (it means that it has methods annotated as __cuda_callable__) provides also a getView method for getting the appropriate view of the object.

 1template< typename Device >